NikolasKotsikos/uReview/README.md

   - Images included contributing to the visual look.

 - **Modals**
-  - Used for delete confirmation and admin edit genres and platforms.
+  - Used for delete confirmation and admin edit genres and platforms tools.

 - **Carousel**
   - Used for cuisine categories displayed on the homepage.

 - **Search bar**
   - Allows the user to search reviews by keywords using text index searching. review names, cuisine names, ingredients, and food categories are included as the keywords for the query.

-- **Toasts**
-  - Used for login and register form success responses.

 - **Flash Messages**
   - Used for login and register form error responses.